cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 To apply the limits, the dogu must be recreated (`cesapp recreate <dogu name>`) and then restarted (`cesapp start <dogu name>`).

 A special case is the limiting of a Java process.
-If a dogu contains a Java process, the following additional entries can be added to `dogu.json`:
+If a Dogu contains a Java process, the following additional entries can be added to `dogu.json`:

 ```json
 {